HenrikBengtsson/port4me/README.md

 32310
 ```

-The environment variable `PORT4ME_INCLUDE` is intended to be used by the individual user.
-To specify a set of ports to be included regardless of user, set `PORT4ME_INCLUDE_SITE`.
+The environment variable `PORT4ME_PREPEND` is intended to be used by the individual user.
+To specify a set of ports to be prepended regardless of user, set `PORT4ME_PREPEND_SITE`.